Airborne (dietary supplement): Products

 Airborne supplements are available in various flavors like "Zesty Orange", "Very Berry", "Lemon Lime", and "Pink Grapefruit", and in the following forms: effervescent tablets, powder packets, chewable tablets, lozenges, drink mixes, and gummies.
 The original product was a tablet that was put into water to create a fizzy, effervescent drink.

 Testing, research, and controversy

-Because it is sold as a dietary supplement and not as a drug, current American law allows Airborne to be marketed without prior review and approval of testing results that demonstrate that it provides a medical remedy.
+Because it is sold as a dietary supplement and not a drug, current American law allows Airborne to be marketed without prior review and approval of testing results demonstrating that it provides a medical remedy.

 There are no studies supporting Airborne's effectiveness that meet scientific standards.
 A study by GNG Pharmaceutical Services referenced in the debate over Airborne's effectiveness was sponsored by the Knight-McDowell Labs, manufacturers of Airborne.
 In February 2006, ABC News discovered that GNG Pharmaceutical Services has no official clinic, scientists, or even doctors.
-Knight-McDowell Labs later removed all references to the study from their packaging and web site.
+Knight-McDowell Labs later removed all references to the study from their packaging and website.